wontires/Forzassist/README.md

 Forzassist is a Python drift-assist tool for Forza Horizon 6 inspired by CarX Drift Racing Online.
 It reads Forza's UDP telemetry and provides countersteering through a virtual Xbox controller.

-## How does it work?
+It works by

-- Reads Forza telemetry over UDP
+- Reading Forza telemetry over UDP
-- Uses slip angle and yaw rate to calculate assisted steering
+- Using slip angle and yaw rate to calculate assisted steering
-- Outputs to a virtual Xbox 360 controller using `vgamepad`
+- Outputting it to a virtual Xbox 360 controller using `vgamepad`

 # Why I Made This